By Louise Baltruschat Hollis

 Take inspiration from your fave music and incorporate into your day.
 Use bands or albums as table names or play your fave rock tunes as instrumental tracks during your ceremony.
 Don’t forget the mosh pit at the end of the night!

 Host a surprise wedding to excite and delight guests.
 Plus the build-up will be without any pressure as guests won’t have a clue!

-Also think about wedding themes involving sport, animals or even your favourite TV shows.
+Also, think about wedding themes involving sport or even your favourite TV shows.
 Add elements from your favourite things by naming your wedding tables after them or subtle nods to your decorations.

 Personalising your wedding after all is the most important thing to ensure your wedding theme shows exactly who you are as a couple.
-Have fun and happy wedding theme planning guys!
+Have fun and happy theme planning!